-Tundra (zonobiome IX) in the vicinity of Soresby Sund, East Greenland (Photo: Hannes Grobe, https.//commons.wikimedia.org/wiki/File:Greenland-sydkap-hg.jpg)
+Tundra (zonobiome IX) in the vicinity of Soresby Sund, East Greenland (photo: Hannes Grobe, https.//commons.wikimedia.org/wiki/File:Greenland-sydkap-hg.jpg)

 1 Climate and soils

-Zonobiome IX comprises two very widely separated sub-areas, which differ greatly from each other due to the very different distribution of land and ocean areas in the north and south and in the corresponding latitudinal positions.
-In each case, the continentality decreases sharply from south to north.
+Zonobiome IX comprises two very widely separated sub-areas, which differ greatly from each other due to the very different distribution of land and ocean areas in the N and S and in the corresponding latitudinal positions.
+In each case, the continentality decreases sharply from S to N.

 The largest forestless tundra area occupies an area of three million square kilometres in N Siberia.
 The number of days with a temperature average above 0 °C there is 188 to only 55.
 This is related to the always low position of the sun.
-However, the low summer warmth is partly due to the heat consumed in thawing the snow and thawing the permafrost ground (► Fig. L-15).
+However, the low summer warmth is partly due to the heat consumed in thawing the snow and the permafrost ground (► Fig. L-15).
 Winters are quite mild in the oceanic region and extremely cold in the continental one (◘ Fig. L-1).
-However, the cold pole at Oimekon (near Verkoyansk) is still in the forest area, although the mean annual temperature there is -16.3 °C and permafrost reaches deep into the ground (► Fig. K-14).
+However, the cold pole at Oimjakon (near Verkoyansk) is still in the forest area, although the mean annual temperature there is -16.3 °C and permafrost reaches deep into the ground (► Fig. K-14).
 Soil freezing does not have a major influence on vegetation conditions.
 It depends only on the thickness of the upper soil layers thawing in summer.

-The growing season in the southern tundra begins in June and ends in September.
-Of great importance is the wind, due to which the irregular deposition of snow, which causes the mosaic of vegetation.
+The growing season in the S tundra begins in June and ends in September.
+Of great importance is the wind, due to which the irregular deposition of snow is caused, which is the precondition for the mosaic of vegetation.
 The storms in winter reach 15 to 30 m per sec.
 Precipitation is low, often even less than 20 mm per month.

 Nevertheless, the climate is humid with the very low potential evaporation.
 The excess water cannot seep into the soil due to the permafrost.
-The consequence is a strong siltation; but there is no significant peat formation, because the production of the plants is too low.
+The consequence is a strong siltation; but there is no significant peat formation, because the production of the plants is very low or too low.
 The snow depth is 20 to 50 cm, exposing the elevations, so that snow and ice abrasion play a major role as mechanical factors for vegetation.

-With the low position of the sun in summer, steep, stony south-facing slopes are heated relatively strongly.
-Therefore, they often form real "flower gardens".
-Such southern slopes and the banks of streams and rivers are the most favorable locations.
-Flat elevations with stony net soils (polygon soils) are only weakly colonized, as are gentle slopes subject to solifluction.
+With the low position of the sun in summer, steep, stony S-facing slopes are heated relatively strongly.
+Therefore, they often form real small scale "flower gardens".
+Such S slopes and the banks of streams and rivers are the most favorable locations.
+Flat elevations with stony patterned soils (polygon soils, stripes soils) are only weakly colonized, as are gentle slopes subject to solifluction.
 The soils are often mini-podsoles and rankers (◘ Fig. L-2).

 2 The vegetation of the tundra

 In the tundra, endless areas are covered with dwarf birch and willow, as well as Eriophorum and Carex species.
-On dry soils one finds a pure wattle tundra, on moist ones mosses play a major role, but not the Sphagnum species.
+On dry soils one finds a pure lichen tundra, on moist ones mosses play a major role, but not the Sphagnum species.
 Measurements of air temperature taken at a height of 2 m are not decisive for the low plant carpet.
 When the air temperature reaches 0 °C, the soil has already thawed half a meter and vegetation development is in full swing.
-The temperature of the plants during the day is often 10 K above the air temperature.
+The temperature of the plants during the day at the ground is often 10 K above the air temperature.
 Nevertheless, the short summer period is often not sufficient for the seeds to mature.
 This is why, for example in Greenland, half of all species have their flowers produced the year before, so that flowering can take place very early.
 The buds and also the green leaves usually overwinter under the snow, but the open flowers die.